jjdproductions/SendFuuds/README.md

  * Stream (Home Screen)
     => Login Screen by clicking the Logout button.
     => Future version might involve navigation to a profile page for a user.
+    => Any other screen by clicking one of them on the tab bar.
+    => Login screen by clicking logout.
  * Creation (Post Screen)
     => Home after a user posts their food.
-    => Home by clicking the Cancel button.
+    => Any other screen by clicking one of them on the tab bar.
+    => Login screen by clicking logout.
- * Search Screen
+ * Search Screen.
-    => Home by clicking the Home button.
+    => Any other screen by clicking one of them on the tab bar.
+    => Login screen by clicking logout.
  * Send Request Screen
     => Home after sending a request.
+    => Any other screen by clicking one of them on the tab bar.
+    => Login screen by clicking logout.
+ * Notification Screen
-    => Home by clicking the Cancel button.
+    => Any other screen by clicking one of them on the tab bar.
+    => Login screen by clicking logout.

 ## Wireframes